Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Introduction

 \subsubsection{Image classification}

-The state-of-the-art approach for most radiomics classification tasks use either conventional neural networks (CNN) or SVMs with expert features.
-There has been an increase in accuracy with deep learning methods in radiology, and deep learning is likely to continue to advance in medical imaging sciences in the future as dataset grow larger, and are better integrated \cite{SABA201914}.
-As such, for the purposes of this study, we compared FINs against several CNN architectures with similar representational power.
+The state-of-the-art for most biomedical image classification tasks use Deep Learning (CNNs, specifically) when large datasets are available \cite{puttagunta2021medical}, or SVMs with expert features when datasets are smaller \cite{wagner2021radiomics, zhang2023radiomics}.
+The use of Deep Learning methods (including CNNs) will continue to grow as dataset sizes grow and become better integrated \cite{SABA201914, ibrahim2021radiomics}.
+Hence, we compared our FIN-integrated models, against several CNN architectures as well as an SVM for image classification tasks.